Men spitting at Hanukkah party bus a ‘bigoted antisemitic attack’, says rabbi

-A rabbi who was on board a bus that was spat at by a group of men in central London has described it as a “bigoted antisemitic attack”.
+A rabbi who was on a bus that was spat at by a group of men in central London has described it as a “bigoted antisemitic attack”, while a passenger said Jewish teenagers were left feeling “scared, shaking” and angry.

-Shneor Glitsenstein, director of the Chabad Israeli Centre Golders Green, was with around 40 young Jewish people on the open-top party bus in Oxford Street on Monday when the men shouted and made obscene gestures at them.
+Shneor Glitsenstein, director of the Chabad Israeli Centre Golders Green, was on the Hanukkah party bus with around 40 young Jewish people on Monday when the men swore, made obscene gestures and threw a shopping basket at them.

 He said: “Let me be clear: on Monday evening we were attacked on the streets of London for being Jewish and celebrating Hanukkah.